pshriwise/obsidian_work_vault/OpenMC SDR Meetings.md

   - Topics for next time
 	  - MHD LiPb transients in ITER-like devices or higher B fields (HTSC?)
 	  - Magnet quenching - feedback effects and parametric studies

+## 2022-11-16

+  - Discussed milestones -- so far so good.
+Things need polishing, but we're on track
+  - C/C++ testing platform..
+Need to pick a platform and have students build out tests for